Frequently Asked Questions (FAQs)

 You should be entitled to compensation if your total delay in arrival was 3 hours or more.
 However, you will need to have booked a connecting flight with sufficient time to transfer.
-Claiming compensation may also be difficult if your connecting flight was operated by a different airline or if your connecting flight took place outside the EU.
+Claiming compensation is only possible if you booked with same carrier under the same booking reference.

 In the event of a cancellation, the airline is required to either offer you a new flight to your destination, or to refund you for your original ticket.
 In addition, you may be entitled to compensation, subject to the cause of the cancellation and whether this constitutes extraordinary circumstances.
 So just because the airline offers you a new flight (and/or care), this doesn’t mean you’re no longer entitled to receive financial compensation as well.

 Yes; you would still be entitled to compensation in this case.
 The operating airline is always responsible for any delays, even when the flight tickets weren’t purchased directly with them.

 However: if your travel agent decided to re-book you on another flight but the original flight was operated on time you are not entitled to receive compensation, because in that case the airline cannot be held responsible for the delay you experienced.

 In the event of a long delay, the airline is required to offer its passengers care, meaning food, drinks and/or refreshments, hotel accommodation (if applicable, including transfer to the accommodation) and communication facilities.